 Chimney stacks

 Repair category 1

-Notes The stove flues appear to be in a good state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.

-Roofing including roof space Repair category 1 Notes We noted a couple of broken slates and a slipped slate to the rear roof pitch requiring reinstatement.
-The metal valley gutters will require to be regularly cleaned to prevent blockage and overflow.
-Otherwise no significant defects were noted at the time of inspection however roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

-Main walls Repair category 1 Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
-There are high ground levels around large parts of the property, although in view of the lack of internal dampness it is presumed that adequate damp proofing measures were carried out at the time of conversion.

-Windows, external doors and joinery
+Roofing including roof space

 Repair category 1

+Notes No significant defects were noted at the time of inspection.
+Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.

+Rainwater fittings

+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.

+Main walls

+Repair category 1

+Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
-Regular maintenance will be required in order to maintain the appearance
+Windows, external doors and joinery Repair category 2 Notes Isolated timber decay noted to sections of the external joinery.
+Sections of external joinery in need of re-painting.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.

-and performance of the joinery timbers.